TAFE Diploma and VET Student Loans

 A two-business day cooling off period will occur when you have enrolled in a VET Student Loans eligible course to provide you with some time to make sure of your choice to take out a loan for your tuition.

 Please note if you enrol in a unit/s less than two business days prior to Census date you will not be eligible for VET Student Loans for those unit/s of study.

-- Hold a permanent humanitarian visa and usually reside in Australia; or
+- Eligible permanent humanitarian visa holder who usually resides in Australia, or

 - New Zealand Citizens

 - Permanent visa holders (other than holders of a permanent humanitarian visa)